 With the ecological and environmental challenges we face in our 21st Century, our law graduates will be particularly responsible to shape the direction not only of America but of the health and well-being of the only home we have ever known, our Earth.
 Thus, it is important they have meaningful external experiences to shape how they practice environmental law.

-The Jacobs soon came to the realization that the United States cannot have a thriving, healthy and resilient environment without a thriving, healthy and resilient democracy and in 2020 donated a generous gift to Stetson, establishing an endowment fund to create the Dick and Joan Jacobs Public Interest Law Clinic for Democracy and the Environment.
+The Jacobs soon came to the realization that the United States cannot have a thriving, healthy, and resilient environment without a thriving, healthy and resilient democracy, and in 2020 donated a generous gift to Stetson, establishing an endowment fund to create the Dick and Joan Jacobs Public Interest Law Clinic for Democracy and the Environment.

 Dick and Joan Jacobs married in 1953 while they were students at the University of Wisconsin.
-After Dick’s military service, Dick and Joan moved to Florida, and in1967, Dick graduated from Stetson University College of Law, first in his class, magna cum laude, and with the high score on the Florida Bar Exam.
+After Dick’s military service, Dick and Joan moved to Florida, and in 1967, Dick graduated from Stetson University College of Law, first in his class, magna cum laude, and with the highest score on the Florida Bar Exam.
 Dick commenced his legal practice in 1967 after his ten-year business career and his law firm grew to be the largest on Florida’s West Coast.
-In 1983, he took leave of absence from his firm to serve as president of a bank.
+In 1983, he took a leave of absence from his firm to serve as president of a bank.
 As a result of that experience, he wrote the book, Crash Landing Surviving a Business Crisis.
 In addition to Crash Landing, Dick has authored and co-authored several books and legal publications including Regulation of Financial Planners, Health Care Mergers and Acquisitions: Physician Practices, Professional Limited Liability Company: The Entity of Choice, Splitting Fees or Splitting Hairs-Fee Splitting and Health Care, and Asset Protection Tools for Florida Professionals: Strategies to Pursue and Strategies to Avoid.

-In 2015, Dick joined Johnson Pope in 2015 and wrote Wonderlust, a book of his photography and lessons learned trekking all seven continents.
+In 2015, Dick joined Johnson Pope 2015 and wrote Wonderlust, a book of his photography and lessons learned trekking all seven continents.
 In 2020 he wrote Democracy of Dollars, a book about the U.S.’s troubled system of constitutional government.
 Dick speaks frequently on climate change and sea level rise and democracy issues such as voter suppression.
-In 2020, Dick was inducted into Stetson University College of Law Hall of Fame.
+In 2020, Dick was inducted into the Stetson University College of Law Hall of Fame.

 Jacobs Law Clinic Pre/Co-requisites